AWegnerGitHub/awegnergithub.github.io-content/2023_07_27_stackai_strike.md

 ### Welcoming

 > You will continue to be the focus.
 100%.
 We are here to serve you.
 To fight on your behalf.
-To make sure you are recognized for the work you are doing and that you are able to responsible harness the power of AI for your needs to be the best devolopers you can be.
+To make sure you are recognized for the work you are doing and that you are able to responsibly harness the power of AI for your needs to be the best developers you can be.
 All of this is centered around the collective community and knowledge.
 That is irreplaceable.

 This is a good start.
 It rings hollow to me right now though.
 These last two months in particular have shown that the community is easily tossed aside.
-2019, and it's literal legal settlement with a community member for tossing them aside, shows that current time isn't a one time thing.
+2019, and its literal legal settlement with a community member for tossing them aside, shows that current time isn't a one time thing.
 We'll see what the rest of this talk covers, but right now this feels like pandering to the audience.

 ### Guiding Principles